zsiciarz/django-envelope/docs/development.rst

 into your site-packages, either with ``pip``, ``setup.py install``, ``setup.py develop`` or any other way.

-To run tests, some additional packages are required.
-These are specified in file ``test_requirements.txt``.
+All dependencies required for running tests and building documentation are specified in the file ``pip-requirements.txt``.

 To get the tests up and running, follow these commands::